DanVaitzman1/Wiki_Search_Engine/README (2).md

 This project was awarded **the best project in class** due to the high quality of search results produced by our search engine.

 Feel free to explore the code and experiment with different retrieval methods and search queries!

+---

+## Acknowledgments

+Special thanks to the Information Retrieval course team for providing the tools and datasets to build this project.

+---

+## License

+This project is developed as part of the academic curriculum.
+Please refer to the course guidelines for usage restrictions.

+---